psbarrales/unleash/README.md

 <img src="https://github.com/Unleash/unleash/raw/master/docs/assets/dashboard.png" alt="Unleash UI" width="600" />

 [Online demo version available on heroku](https://unleash.herokuapp.com/#/features).

+## TODO

+- Testing

+## Working with MongoDB
+This version support MongoDB database.

 ## Activation strategies
 It's fine to have a system for turning stuff on and off.
 But some times we want more granular control,